sparkfun/SparkFun_RTK_mosaic-X5/docs/quick_start.md

 **`1`** - **Connect the GNSS antenna**
 : * Inside your RTK mosaic-X5 kit, you will find the L1/L2/L5 GNSS "UFO" antenna.
 It has a TNC connection.
 Use the supplied TNC-SMA cable to connect the antenna to the mosaic-X5 **MOSAIC** SMA connection.
 	* The antenna needs a clear view of the sky.
 If you are working indoors, put the antenna outside and pass the cable through a window.
 (Insulating double-glazed windows have a coating which can block the GNSS signal.
 For best results, put the antenna outside.)
+	* If you are going to use your RTK mosaic-X5 as an RTK Base, the antenna needs to be securely mounted to a structure so that it cannot be moved and has a clear view of the sky.
+Any movement in the antenna will cause inaccurate readings by RTK rovers.
+Please see the [Required Materials](./introduction.md#required-materials) for links to our [GNSS Antenna Mounting Hardware Kit](https://www.sparkfun.com/products/22197) and [GNSS Magnetic Antenna Mount - 5/8" 11-TPI](https://www.sparkfun.com/products/21257)
 **`2`** - **Connect the RTK mosaic-X5 to your Ethernet network or router** : * Use the supplied CAT-6 Ethernet cable to connect the **MOSAIC ETHERNET (PoE)** port to your network or an Ethernet port on your router.
 	* If your router provides Power-over-Ethernet (PoE), you're all set!
 You should see the red power (PWR) LED light up and text start to scroll up the OLED display.